Repaso-Chauncey/RPTWA_Reps/README.md

 1. Open the app in Chrome/Edge
 2. Click the install icon in the address bar
-3. Or use browser menu: "Install Baseball PWA"
+3. Or use browser menu: "Install Calisthenics Reps"
 4. App will be installed and work offline!

 ## API Endpoints